rnpm/rnpm/README.md

 We welcome all contributors, simply make an issue or send over a pull request.
 We really appreciate your help - let's build this tool together!

+Special thanks to [Sonny Lazuardi](https://github.com/sonnylazuardi) for the awesome rnpm logo!

 ## Sponsors

 This tool development and maintainance is sponsored by below companies: